-UWS 11.04 Hearing
+UWS 11.04 Hearing.

 If the staff member requests a hearing within 20 days from the service of the statement of charges (25 days if notice is by first class mail and publication), such hearing shall be held not later than 20 days after the request, except that this time limit may be extended by mutual consent of the parties or by order of the hearing body.
-The request for a hearing shall be addressed in writing to the hearing body established pursuant to s. <a href="https://www.uww.numer.com/ww
+The request for a hearing shall be addressed in writing to the hearing body established pursuant to s.
+UWS 11.03.
+Service of written notice of hearing on the specific charges shall be provided at least 10 days prior to the hearing.